secureblue/secureblue.github.io/content/FAQ.md

 ### [Is this an install script?](#script)
 {: #script}

-No. When you run our installer, you are *fully replacing* the system. secureblue is not an install script, nor a distro in the traditional sense.
+No. When you run our installer, you are *fully replacing* the system. secureblue is not an install script, nor an addon to a Fedora installation, nor a distro in the traditional sense.
 It is a set of [bootable container](https://github.com/containers/bootc) images shipped via GitHub's container registry.
 These images are rebuilt daily and pushed to GitHub's container registry.
 These images are then then pulled in by `rpm-ostree`, which stages updates as a pending deployment for the next boot.
 To view information about your current local deployments and remotes, run `rpm-ostree status`.

 ### [Why is Flatpak included?
 Should I use Flatpak?](#flatpak)
 {: #flatpak}